sidhingo/powerplay-profits/README.md

 **All-rounders**
 `55% batting + 45% bowling × dual-contribution bonus`
 A 15% bonus applies when SR ≥ 130 AND wickets ≥ 8.
-Rewards players doing two jobs from one roster slot.
+Rewards players doing two roles from one roster slot.

 **Value Score**
 `contribution ÷ auction price (₹cr)`
-Normalised 0–100 across all players for the overall rank.
-Normalised separately within each role for the role rank.
+Normalized 0–100 across all players for the overall rank.
+Normalized separately within each role for the role rank.

 ---